hoprnet/hoprnet/docs/hopr-documentation/community/saentis-testnet/getting-started.md

 ### Step 1: Connect to the HOPR Network

-To start using the testnet and making your way up the leaderboard, you'll need to register your HOPR node with our bot, which will then be able to track your score and send you xHOPR tokens for relaying data.
+To start using the testnet and making your way up the leaderboard, you'll need to register your HOPR node with our bot, which will then be able to track your score and send you HOPR tokens for relaying data.

 There are two ways to connect to the testnet: